Ethan-Arrowood/mddl/spec/Function.md

 ## Examples

-The examples section is an optional, but highly recomended part of a function definition.
-Many users enjoy seeing example code, even if it is just a simple case.
-Examples should be defined as subsections to the relative function definition.
+The [_Examples_](#examples) section is an optional, but highly recomended part of a [_Function_](#function) definition.
+Many users enjoy seeing example code, even if it is just a simple case. [_Examples_](#examples) should be defined as subsections to the relative [_Function_](#function) definition.
 An example section should start with a markdown heading, the text `Example `, the example number, a hyphen character `-`, and then a short title.
 A description should follow the title line describing what is happening in the example.
 A description can be substituted for in-line code comments; good examples include better descriptions.
-Finally and most importantly, the example itself should be contained within a single markdown code block.
-Examples should be runnable as-is so that users can copy-paste it directly.
+Finally and most importantly, the example itself should be contained within a single markdown code block. [_Examples_](#examples) should be runnable as-is so that users can copy-paste it directly.

 Example: